Conflict Resolution and the GEF

 Date case put under formal review: The case was registered on 21 June 2018 as Complaint 2018/09, according to the PCM Rules of Procedure (para 11-13).

-Project concerned: The GEF-funded project is ID 8005 for the Infrastructure and Rural Finance Support Programme (IRFSP) in Armenia, co-financed by IFAD, another IFI and the GEF (IFAD notes that the allegations in this grievance case are not related to GEF funded components of the project).
+(GEF Grant USD 3,937,500) (IFAD notes that the allegations in this grievance case are not related to the GEF funded components of the project).

 Date complaint received: The complaint was received by IFAD on September 3, 2018.
 On January 17, 2019, IFAD began a process to determine whether the allegation was eligible for consideration.